vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 - vSphere Networking (VDS)

 **Note:** The scope of this document is limited to VMware NSX-T Data Center Networking with NSX Advanced Load Balancer.

-### Tanzu Kubernetes Grid on VMware NSX-T Data Center Networking with NSX ALB
+## Tanzu Kubernetes Grid on VMware NSX-T Data Center Networking with NSX ALB

-Tanzu Kubernetes Grid when deployed on the VMware NSX-T Networking uses the NSX-T logical segments and gateways to provide connectivity to Kubernetes control plane VMs, worker nodes, services, and applications.
-All hosts from the cluster where Tanzu Kubernetes clusters are deployed are configured as NSX-T transport nodes that provide network connectivity to the Kubernetes environment.
+When deployed on VMware NSX-T Networking, Tanzu Kubernetes Grid uses the NSX-T logical segments and gateways to provide connectivity to Kubernetes control plane VMs, worker nodes, services, and applications.
+All hosts from the cluster where Tanzu Kubernetes clusters are deployed are configured as NSX-T Transport nodes, which provide network connectivity to the Kubernetes environment.

-Tanzu Kubernetes Grid leverages NSX Advanced Load Balancer to provide L4 load balancing for the Tanzu Kubernetes Clusters Control-Plane HA and L7 ingress to the applications deployed in the Tanzu Kubernetes Clusters.
-Users access the applications by connecting to the virtual IP address (VIP) of the applications provisioned by NSX ALB.
+Tanzu Kubernetes Grid leverages NSX Advanced Load Balancer to provide L4 load balancing for the Tanzu Kubernetes clusters control plane HA and L7 ingress to the applications deployed in the Tanzu Kubernetes clusters.
+Users access the applications by connecting to the Virtual IP address (VIP) of the applications provisioned by NSX Advanced Load Balancer.

-### NSX Advanced Load Balancer Components
+## NSX Advanced Load Balancer Components
 NSX ALB is deployed in Write Access Mode in vSphere Environment.
 This mode grants NSX ALB Controllers full write access to vCenter which helps in automatically creating, modifying, and removing service engines (SEs) and other resources as needed to adapt to changing traffic needs.
 The core components of NSX ALB are as follows:

 - **NSX ALB Controller** - NSX ALB Controller manages Virtual Service objects and interacts with the vCenter Server infrastructure to manage the lifecycle of the service engines (SEs).
 It is the central repository for the configurations and policies related to services and management, and it provides the portal for viewing the health of VirtualServices and SEs and the associated analytics that NSX Advanced Load Balancer provides.
 - **NSX ALB Service Engine** - The service engines (SEs) are lightweight VMs that handle all data plane operations by receiving and executing instructions from the controller.
 The SEs perform load balancing and all client- and server-facing network interactions.
 - **Avi Kubernetes Operator (AKO)** - It is a Kubernetes operator that runs as a pod in the Supervisor Cluster and Tanzu Kubernetes clusters, and it provides ingress and load balancing functionality.
 AKO translates the required Kubernetes objects to NSX ALB objects and automates the implementation of ingresses, routes, and services on the service engines (SE) through the NSX ALB Controller.
 - **AKO Operator (AKOO)** - This is an operator which is used to deploy, manage, and remove the AKO pod in Kubernetes clusters.
 This operator when deployed creates an instance of the AKO controller and installs all the relevant objects like:
-  - AKO statefulset
+  - AKO `Statefulset`
-  - Clusterrole and Clusterrolebinding
+  - `Clusterrole` and `Clusterrolebinding`
-  - Configmap required for the AKO controller and other artifacts.
+  - `Configmap` (required for the AKO controller and other artifacts).

-Tanzu Kubernetes Grid management clusters have an AKO operator installed out of the box during cluster deployment.
-By default, a Tanzu Kubernetes Grid management cluster has a couple of AkoDeploymentConfig created which dictates when and how AKO pods are created in the workload clusters.
-For more information, see [AKO Operator documentation](https://github.com/vmware/load-balancer-and-ingress-services-for-kubernetes/tree/master/ako-operator).

-Each environment configured in NSX ALB is referred to as a cloud.
-Each cloud in NSX ALB maintains networking and NSX ALB Service Engine settings.
-The cloud is configured with one or more VIP networks to provide IP addresses to load balancing (L4 or L7) virtual services created under that cloud.
+Each environment configured in NSX Advanced Load Balancer is referred to as a cloud.
+Each cloud in NSX Advanced Load Balancer maintains networking and NSX Advanced Load Balancer Service Engine settings.
+The cloud is configured with one or more VIP networks to provide IP addresses to load balancing (L4/L7) virtual services created under that cloud.

-The virtual services can span across multiple service engines if the associated Service Engine Group is configured in the Active/Active HA mode.
-A service engine can belong to only one Service Engine group at a time.
+The virtual services can be spanned across multiple Service Engines if the associated Service Engine Group is configured in Active/Active HA mode.
+A Service Engine can belong to only one Service Engine group at a time.

-IP address allocation for virtual services can be over DHCP or using NSX ALB in-built IPAM functionality.
-The VIP networks created or configured in NSX ALB are associated with the IPAM profile.
+IP address allocation for virtual services can be over DHCP or via NSX Advanced Load Balancer in-built IPAM functionality.
+The VIP networks created/configured in NSX Advanced Load Balancer are associated with the IPAM profile.

 ## Network Architecture

 For the deployment of Tanzu Kubernetes Grid in the vSphere environment, it is required to build separate networks for the Tanzu Kubernetes Grid management cluster and workload clusters, NSX ALB management, cluster-VIP network for control plane HA, Tanzu Kubernetes Grid management VIP or data network, and Tanzu Kubernetes Grid workload data or VIP network.

 The network reference design can be mapped into this general framework.

 ![TKG with NSX-T Data Center Networking general network layout](img/tko-on-vsphere-nsx/tko-on-vsphere-nsxt-3.png)

-Figure 3 - TKG with NSX-T Data Center Networking general network layout

 This topology enables the following benefits: